Denyyyys/EA_2D_storage/README.md

-# General info
+## General Info

-This project uses an evolutionary algorithm to optimize the placement of rectangular items in a store layout, aiming for efficient space usage under given constraints.
+This project uses an evolutionary algorithm to optimize the placement of rectangular items within a store layout, aiming to maximize space efficiency while respecting placement constraints.

+## Structure

+- The core logic of the evolutionary algorithm is located in the main_app folder.

+- The client_app folder contains a React-based user interface for creating items of various shapes and configuring store dimensions.

-More details are available in `POP-projekt-wstępny.pdf`.
+More details can be found in `POP-projekt-wstępny.pdf`.